Insights · January 16, 2026 · 11 min read

 This is where AI visibility platforms come in.
 Tools like friction AI automate the process by continuously querying AI systems across ChatGPT, Google AI Overviews, Perplexity, Gemini, and Claude.
 Instead of manually checking 30 queries once a week, the platform monitors hundreds of queries continuously and surfaces the patterns that matter.

 What makes this particularly valuable for emerging and challenger brands is the diagnostic layer.
 It's one thing to know you're not showing up in AI recommendations.
-It's another to understand exactly why — which recognition signals you're missing, how sentiment is affecting recommendations, and which specific gaps are keeping you invisible.
+It's another to understand exactly why.
+Our 5-brand study across ChatGPT, Claude, and Gemini shows just how much variance exists across models.

 What To Do With the Data